 The Company's remuneration policy is set by the Board of Directors.
+The Board of Directors is responsible to determine the remuneration of the Directors and the Secretary of the Board.
 The level of remuneration offered by the Company to management and staff is established based on skills, knowledge, individual performance and the remuneration offered by other companies that are similar in size and range of activities.